weipeng/gossipcala/README.md

 Feel free to use the code.

 ## Contributor
-The repo onwer would like to stress that the implementation is also contributed by @[wuliaososhunhun](https://github.com/wuliaososhunhun).
+The repo onwer would like to emphasize that the implementation is also contributed by @[wuliaososhunhun](https://github.com/wuliaososhunhun).
 He has contributed to the codebase at least as much as I have (or probably even more than I have).
 He should be given the credit.